wwivbbs/docs/docs/network/wwivnet.md

   send an email to your local #1 mailbox.
 If no network number is given, .0 is assumed, so ```network3 y``` is the same as ```network3 y .0```
 * From the \wwiv run ```bbs.exe -M``` to pickup and deliver the mail.
-**Note:** The default config of WWIV5TelentServer runs the local node with the -M command so if you run the local node to check your mail this will happen anyway, but you have to launch the local node AFTER you run Network3.
+**Note:** The default config runs the local node with the -M command so if you run the local node to check your mail this will happen anyway, but you have to launch the local node AFTER you run Network3.
 * Login as #1 and Check your email on the BBS.
 You should see a pretty email and it should say "Everything is Fine" along with other details.